LLNL/Caliper/README.md

 [![Build Status](https://travis-ci.org/LLNL/Caliper.svg)](https://travis-ci.org/LLNL/Caliper)
 [![Coverage](https://img.shields.io/codecov/c/github/LLNL/Caliper/master.svg)](https://codecov.io/gh/LLNL/Caliper)

-Caliper is a program instrumentation and performance measurement framework.
-It is a performance analysis toolbox in a library, allowing one to bake performance analysis capabilities directly into applications and activate them at runtime.
+Caliper is a library to integrate performance profiling capabilities into applications.
+To use Caliper, developers mark code regions of interest using Caliper's annotation API.
+Applications can then enable performance profiling at runtime with Caliper's configuration API.
+Alternatively, you can configure Caliper through environment variables or config files.

 Caliper can be used for lightweight always-on profiling or advanced performance engineering use cases, such as tracing, monitoring,